 As the name suggests “laser colour marking” is the use of a laser to add a mark, to brass, titanium or stainless steel which thermally alters the surface to give the appearance of a variety of colours to an object.
 This has particular relevance in the jewellery industry for the marking of jewellery items with colour for increased aesthetic appeal.

-The laser marking process
+What is The laser marking process?

 The laser beam is directed at the piece of jewellery in the area where the mark is required.
 The thermal heat from the laser beam alters the surface structure of the material, forming a permanent coloured mark to the exact shape required, as per the programmed instructions.